timqian/serverless-component-http/README.md

   })
   .listen(8080);

-// The only thing required is to export your server in the entryFile module.exports = http;
+// You will need to export your server module.exports = http;
 ```